 The term chargeback refers to the return of funds to a consumer when that customer reverses an order made for goods and services from a merchant.
 The original intent of chargebacks was to shield consumers from dishonest merchants, who might be offering non-existent or shoddy goods and services.
 It also benefits the customer in instances of identity theft, where there is the assurance that funds will be returned following an investigation.
-Another expected benefit was that merchants would be encouraged to supply products of a high standard; ensure that their customer service practices are accommodating to and considerate of the consumer; and provide timely refunds in the case of genuine errors.
+Another expected benefit was that merchants would be encouraged to supply products of a high standard; ensure that their customer service practices are accommodating to and considerate of the consumer, and provide timely refunds in the case of genuine errors.

 Take Action – Don’t Just Hope for the Best

 It is imperative that merchants protect themselves against chargebacks in the first instance and then against negative repercussions when chargebacks are effected.
 Since only a meager 21% of chargebacks lodged worldwide end in favor of the merchant, one mechanism available is coverage from chargeback insurance providers.
-This specifically provides coverage that protects merchants who accepts credit cards against fraud in a transaction where the credit card is used without the cardholder’s authorization, and reimburses the merchant for the cost of a stolen product or service and the loss of profit.
+This specifically provides coverage that protects merchants who accept credit cards against fraud in a transaction where the credit card is used without the cardholder’s authorization and reimburses the merchant for the cost of a stolen product or service and the loss of profit.

 To guard against possible chargebacks one pertinent piece of advice is to provide excellent service every time.
-This means from the first contact is made regarding proffered goods or services, through the purchasing process, and then afterwards if complaints or that dreaded refund request arise.
+This means from the first contact is made regarding proffered goods or services, through the purchasing process, and then afterward if complaints or that dreaded refund request arise.

 Never Without a Reason

 Also vitally important is identifying why the refund was requested, since the consumer is not at liberty to request a chargeback on every whim.
 Chargebacks are allowed in four particular cases.
 These are:

 - technical chargebacks which are issued for reasons including expired card authorization, non-sufficient funds, or bank processing errors;